bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

       .then((res) => res.json())
       .then((product: Product) => {

-        // use Zod to validate the product const validatedProduct = productSchema.safeParse(product); // no exceptions thrown
+        // use zod to validate the product const validatedProduct = productSchema.safeParse(product); // no exceptions thrown

         if (!validatedProduct.success) {